mparticle-integrations/mparticle-android-integration-google-analytics-firebase/README.md

+> Google launched Google Analytics 4, a new way of analyzing iOS, Android, and Web data together.
+Google encourages all customers to [upgrade their Firebase instances](https://support.google.com/analytics/answer/9379599) so that Firebase data flows to Google Analytics 4.  mParticle encourages all customers to also upgrade to the [new mParticle Android Firebase GA4 kit](https://github.com/mparticle-integrations/mparticle-android-integration-google-analytics-firebase-ga4), which tightens our Firebase and Web GA4 integration.
+This repository page you are on will continue to work, but all new code changes and bug fixes will be made in our new Firebase GA4 kit.
+Please see the [mParticle GA4](https://docs.mparticle.com/integrations/google-analytics-4/event) docs for more information on upgrading.

 ## Google Analytics for Firebase Kit Integration

 This repository contains the [Google Analytics for Firebase](https://firebase.google.com/docs/analytics/android/start) integration for the [mParticle Android SDK](https://github.com/mParticle/mparticle-android-sdk).